raleel/cfi-srd-pt/Appendix_A_Monsters_And_Treasures.md

 #### Grappler

 If the creature successfully strikes in combat, it can immediately Grapple in addition to inflicting damage.
 If the creature's attack was parried (or the creature itself is parrying), then the creature is granted the Grip effect against the opponent's limb or the Pin Weapon effect against his weapon instead.
-The creature always uses its Brawn skill to oppose a victim breaking free.
+The creature always uses its Musculatura skill to oppose a victim breaking free.

 #### Hold Breath

 The creature can hold its breath for extended periods of time.
 If prepared and remaining fairly static, the creature can hold its breath for a number of minutes equal to its CON.
-This period is halved if the creature is active, such as when swimming or fighting.
+This period is halved if the creature is active, such as when Nataçãoming or fighting.

 #### Immunity